s-d-7/Big_Query_for_Data_Analysts/README.md

 # BigQuery for Data Analysts

 A collection of hands-on labs completed as part of Google's BigQuery for Data Analysts course on Google Cloud Skills Boost.
-Each lab covers a distinct area of applied SQL and data engineering in BigQuery, using a real Google Analytics ecommerce dataset from the Google Merchandise Store.
+Each lab covers a distinct area of applied SQL and data engineering in BigQuery, using real Google Analytics ecommerce data from the Google Merchandise Store alongside other public Google Cloud datasets.

 This repo documents not just the final queries, but the full problem-solving process: broken queries, iterative fixes, and the reasoning behind each decision.
 The goal is to show how I think through data problems, not just that I can write SQL that runs.